 The trend in question is the overuse of the word ‘tryptophan’.
 Yes, that mystery substance in turkey that supposedly makes your eyelids heavy after Thanksgiving dinner.
 Come the fourth Thursday in November, tryptophan is everyone’s favorite three-syllable word.

 It seems like only yesterday that attributing your post-turkey drowsiness to this little-known amino acid made you sound smart and well-read.
 But these days, everyone and their mother-in-law thinks they know why that gravy-covered piece of poultry induces thousands of couch comas every year*.
-The power of tryptophan has become common knowledge, filed somewhere between “LOST is the best TV show ever” and “nobody cares about your Farmville achievements on Facebook”.
+The power of tryptophan has become common knowledge, filed somewhere between “LOST was the best TV show ever” and “nobody cares about your Farmville crops, dirtbag”.

 *It should be noted that lots of smart folks believe your post-turkey nap has very little to do with the trace amount of tryptophan found in turkey meat.
 As it turns out, tryptophan works best on an empty stomach.
-So maybe the real reason we sleep after our Thanksgiving meal is because we’ve consumed enough food to feed the entire cast of The Hills for a week (and yes, that includes the writers who script their conversations).
+So maybe the real reason we sleep after our Thanksgiving meal is because we’ve consumed enough food to feed the entire cast of How I Met Your Mother for a week.

 My goal is to rid the country of the tryptophan myth one family gathering at a time.